- https://noahinfra.in/notarization-in-india-process-fees-and-importance/

 - Signatures can be disputed easily: Without the notary's certification, a party can easily argue their signature, forcing the other party to go through the expensive and time-consuming process of hiring handwriting experts for verification.

-How NoBroker Can Help with Contract Notarization?
+How NoBroker Can Help with Contract Notarisation?